 - Enabling access to services, including mental health services, for international students

-Immigrant Youth in Canada Report
+Immigrant Youth in Canada Report and National Town Hall

 The Roundtable will produce a report to provide a more comprehensive understanding of existing data and research, highlighting current challenges facing immigrant youth.
 In recognition of the increased need for inclusivity and transparency within sectoral knowledge sharing, the report will seek to enable a more collective, more collaborative voice in immigrant youth workforce development.
+The Roundtable will also host a National Town Hall which will serve as a forum for discussion and ideation between stakeholders.
+Subscribe to the WES Global Talent Bridge newsletter to receive updates.

 - Brookfield Institute